RamyaSelvaraj29/ETL-Pipeline-Using-Airflow-Python-MySQL/README.md

 # ETL-Pipeline-Using-Airflow-Python-MySQL
+## Business Problem
+Retail analytics teams often receive customer and order data as separate file exports from transactional systems.
+Analysts spend hours every week manually cleaning files, joining tables in spreadsheets, and re-creating the same metrics such as daily revenue, order counts, and customer activity.

+This manual process is:
+- **Error prone** - joins break when columns change or files are missing
+- **Slow** - every new report requires repetitive data preparation
+- **Hard to scale** - as data grows, spreadsheets and ad-hoc scripts don’t keep up

 ## Overview
-Modern data platforms handle massive and continuously growing volumes of transactional data that arrive in diverse formats.
-Ensuring that this raw data is reliably ingested, validated, and transformed into analytics-ready models is essential for accurate reporting and scalable insights.

-This project implements an end-to-end ETL pipeline using Apache Airflow, Python, and MySQL, designed to automate data ingestion, validation, transformation, and load.
+This project implements an end-to-end ETL pipeline using Apache Airflow, Python, and MySQL, designed to automate data ingestion, validation, transformation, and loading.
 The pipeline standardizes multiple raw CSV inputs into a structured warehouse layer and produces a final analytics ready table for downstream dashboards and analysis.
 It demonstrates a scalable, maintainable, and fully automated data workflow that improves data reliability, reduces manual intervention, and supports business intelligence and machine-learning use cases.

 ## Technology Stack
 - **Orchestration:** ![Apache Airflow](https://img.shields.io/badge/Apache%20Airflow-017CEE?style=flat&logo=apacheairflow&logoColor=white)